-'''

 parent ≠ Void implies (parent.left = Current or parent.right = Current)

-'''

-Routine prune\left removes Current's left child as follows:
+Routine prune_left removes Current's left child as follows:

-'''

-old_left := left

-left := Void

-if old_left ≠ Void then old_left.set_parent (Void) end
+old_left := left left := Void if old_left ≠ Void then old_left.set_parent (Void) end

-'''

-When old\left.set\parent (Void) is called to remove the back-link from Current's child, old\left's class invariant is violated: its parent's left is already set to Void.
-This invariant violation is spurious because the consistency of the tree is going to be restored before the end of the call to prune\left; in fact, the very reason for calling set\parent is removing the inconsistency.

-In MBC objects are implicitly equipped with a Boolean attribute is\open that is set to true at the entry to every public routine call on the object and restored to its previous value when the routine terminates; class invariants are checked only if is\open is false.
-In addition MBC provides the keyword depend to declare that an invariant clause depends on the state of an attribute, and hence it should be checked only if the object attached to the attribute is closed.
-Annotating the invariant in the example with depend parent removes the spurious invariant violation (old\left.parent is Current, which is open).
+When old_left.set_parent (Void) is called to remove the back-link from Current's child, old_left's class invariant is violated: its parent's left is already set to Void and old_left is not open; in fact, the very reason for calling set_parent is to remove this inconsistency.
+MBC provides the keyword depend to declare that an invariant clause depends on the state of an attribute, and hence it should be checked only if the object attached to attribute is closed.
+Annotating the invariant in the example with depend parent removes the spurious invariant violation (old_left.parent is Current, which is open).

-In the few cases when fine-grained control over the opening of objects is necessary, MBC provides the open clause to specify which arguments of a routine, in addition to the target, should be explicitly opened when the routine begins execution and closed again when the routine terminates.
+In the few cases when fine-grained control over the opening of objects is necessary, MBC provides the open clause for routines, which explicitly opens the objects attached to some of the routine's arguments when the routine begins execution and restores them when the routine terminates (as we discussed, the target is always opened implicitly).
+Consider a variant of the binary tree example where nodes have an attribute is_root that should be true when their parent node is Void: